 "At the foot of the runways", boasting a large terrace stretching under the wings of the Boeing 747, you will find the restaurant Hélice, a French and international versatile cuisine, that opened its doors on September 2009.
 Within an original decor, covering several themes (aircraft cabin, tarmac, starry sky), Hélice restaurant is an original and convivial space right in the heart of the platform.
 A restaurant to satisfy all tastes, with a lounge, restaurant, bar, as well as a light snack bar.
 The restaurant opens right onto the tarmac (blue arrow on the map below).
 Access is at the museum entrance direction Boeing 747.

-The museum proposes events such Aéropuces (collector’s markets), Starry night, temporary exhibitions on astronomy and Space, Carrefour de l'air (an event dedicated to aviation heritage).
+The museum proposes events such the LEGO Exhibition To the Moon and Beyond, Starry night, temporary exhibitions on astronomy and Space, Trade fair for training and jobs in aeronautics .
 The Air and Space Museum also participates in some major national events such as Nuit des Musées – Museum night or Europeans heritage days, during which time the museum opens its reserves and gives access to its restoration workshops in Dugny.

 Throughout the year; the Air and Space Museum organizes contests where you can win :